Exemptions

 3. Syllabus matching table for the relevant module(s).

-3. An appeal fee of HK$1,400 is non-refundable unless the exemption appeal application is successful.
+3. An application fee is non-refundable unless the exemption appeal application is successful.

 Exemption re-application

-1. A re-application for exemption can be made for forfeited exemption assessments within six months from the date of issue of the first exemption confirmation notification.
+1. A re-application for exemption can be made for forfeited exemption assessments within six months from the issuance date of the relevant exemption confirmation notification.

-2. All exemption re-applications are subject to payment of the administration charges:
+2. All exemption re-applications are subject to payment of the administrative charges:

-1. An exemption re-application fee of HKD700, and
+1. An exemption re-application fee set for the applicable financial year, and

-2. An administrative charge on exemption fee for application made on more than one occassion:
+2. An administrative charge on exemption fee for application made on more than one occasion:

 Application made Administrative charge